 Remember that exclusive が functions as a way of specifying something.
 With this usage of が, whatever exclusive が marks is singled out from a set of other things.
 In the example 「君が主役だ。」, the speaker is specifying that “You, not anyone else, are the lead actor.”6

-One way of understanding the specificational sentence 「君が主役だ。」 is to derive it from the sentence 「主役は君だ。」.
+One way of understanding the specificational sentence 「君が主役だ。」 is to derive it from the basic topic sentence 「主役は君だ。」.
 These two sentences have approximately the same meaning.
-To achieve this, all we have to do is reverse the order of the topic and the comment, then replace は with exclusive が.
+To achieve this, all we have to do is reverse the order of the topic and the comment, then replace topical は with exclusive が.
 This process is called inversion.
-If a sentence with は is inverted, it is a specificational sentence.
+If a sentence with は is inverted, it is a specificational sentence.7

-A typical topic sentence takes the structure of
+A topic sentence with topical は takes the structure of

 whereas the inversion of this topic sentence, the specificational sentence, will take on the structure